thecloudgarage/springboot-examples/validated/springboot-efficient-search-rest-api-with-okta-m2m/README.md

 # Spring Boot, Boomi & OKTA: How to design an efficient REST API with OAuth2.0 Machine to Machine workflow?

 ## Objective
+An efficient search API based on Spring boot which is protected via OAuth2.0.
 Take the previous version of efficient search API and enable it for **OKTA OAuth2.0 Machine2Machine** instead of Web based OAuth2.0.
 The m2m method implements **Client Credentials flow** and is recommended for server-side (AKA confidential) client applications with no end user, which normally describes machine-to-machine communication.

-**Example:** One API calling another API which is secured via OKTA.
+**Example:** One API (Boomi HTTP client or CURL) calling another API (Spring boot) which is secured via OKTA.
 Your client application/API needs to securely store its Client ID and secret and pass those to Okta in exchange for an access token.
 At a high-level, the flow only has two steps:

 ![image](https://user-images.githubusercontent.com/39495790/121356158-3cd29d80-c94e-11eb-9ea4-adb639f7a40b.png)